LakeinLove/Mage-The-Awakening/Mage Society/Orders/Silver Ladder.md

 ### Blood: The Sleepers Follow

-Once all souls are free, the Exarchs will surrender or be annihilated, their conceptual identity relegated to mere theory.
+Once all souls are free, the [[Peoples/Exarchs|Exarchs]] will surrender or be annihilated, their conceptual identity relegated to mere theory.
 The perfect Awakened city will arise, not some time-lost ruin that Fell but a true utopia the Ladder will build.\
 Humanity will rise as one, and then the Ladder’s true work will begin.
 Until that point, the Ladder leads, commanding Sleepers for their own good and against their own unwise impulses.

 ### Star: The Silver Ladder is the Path to Victory